 Five Reasons You’ll be Pleased You Produced an Organisational History Chronicle:

-1 A Chronicle is the perfect way to mark a significant milestone – 25 years in business?
+1 An Organisational History Chronicle is the perfect way to mark a significant milestone – 25 years in business?
 Conclusion of a successful project?
 Entry into a new export market?

 3 A Chronicle can strengthen your brand, clarifying your values and competitive offerings for customers and other stakeholders.

-5 A Chronicle outlines your organisation’s links with external factors such as politics and economic trends, as well as connections with your industry and community.
+5 A Chronicle situates your organisation in relation to external factors such as politics, the environment or economic trends, as well as discussing relationships with your industry and community.

-Corporate Chronicles: Chronicling your Company’s Achievements, Influence and Leadership.
+Organisational Chronicles: Chronicling your Company’s Achievements, Influence and Leadership